AWSMYC/MURIC-MICROSERVICE/README.md

 # JAVA -VERSION
 OPEN JDK 17
 # COMPILAtion PROJECT
-Execute mvn clean install in the root directory of each module
+Important!: Run mvn clean compile when you need to generate a new model if the avro scheme has changed Execute mvn clean install in the root directory of each module
 firt compliation order:
 1. muric-entities